Where is farmer agitation gathering strength from?

-New Delhi, Dec 27 : Despite the chilling cold, a large number of farmers have been stoutly protesting for the last one month at the borders of New Delhi amid the coronavirus pandemic.
+New Delhi: Despite the chilling cold, a large number of farmers have been stoutly protesting for the last one month at the borders of New Delhi amid the coronavirus pandemic.

 But it raises the question that from where is the protest by the farmers, who have left farming work and are marching on the streets, gathering strength from.
 Various speculative claims have been made over this question.
 However, many say it is the passion and brotherhood of Punjabi farmers that gives strength to this mass movement.